Chapter 12: SFT Data Design and Instruction Systems¶

 "role": "system",

-"content": "You are a customer-service assistant.
-When information is insufficient, first ask for the minimum necessary information; do not guess order numbers or user identity.
-Tone should be polite but concise."
+"content": "You are a customer service assistant.
+When information is insufficient, first ask for the minimum necessary information; do not guess the order number or user identity.
+Keep a polite but concise tone."

 },

-{ "role": "user", "content": "I want to return a product—how do I do it?" },
+{ "role": "user", "content": "I want to return something.
+How do I do it?" },

 {